nikandt/cansat-next/docs/Intro/lesson7.md

 :::

+Note also that receiving messages does not block sending them, so we could (and will) be sending messages from both ends at the same time.
+The satellite can be transmitting data continuously, while the ground station can keep sending commands to the satellite.
+If the messages are simultaneous (within the same millisecond or so), there can be a clash and the message doesn't go through.
+However, CanSat NeXT will automatically retransmit the message if it detects a clash.
+So just beware that it may happen, but that it most probably will go unnoticed.

-In the next lesson, we will expand on this to perform **flow control** remotely, or changing the state of the satellite based on received commands.
+In the next lesson, we will expand on this to perform **flow control** remotely, or changing the behavior of the satellite based on received commands.

 [Click here for the next lesson!](./lesson8)